 Philippines compensation laws

 The minimum wage in the Philippines varies by region.
-A useful metric to take into account is that an individual needs at least PHP 12,810 to make a living throughout the country.
-Non-managerial employees are entitled to various statutory benefits such as overtime pay (additional 25% of regular wages), rest day or special non-working holiday pay (additional 30% of regular wages), and night differential pay (additional 10% of regular wages for any work rendered between 10 p.m. to 6 a.m.
+Rates are set by Regional Tripartite Wages and Productivity Boards and depend on the employee’s work location.
+They may also vary by industry, employer size, locality, or employee category.
+Rank-and-file employees covered by hours-of-work rules are entitled to statutory benefits such as overtime pay (125% of the regular hourly rate), rest day or special non-working holiday pay (130% of regular wages), and night differential pay (additional 10% of regular wages for work between 10 p.m. and 6 a.m.
 PHT).
+Overtime on a rest day or special non-working day adds 30% to the applicable hourly rate.
 However, these figures could change if an employee is part of a union or Collective Bargaining Agreement.

 Guaranteed benefits in the Philippines

 A strong benefits management strategy must include statutory benefits first and foremost.
-For example, employees must get 5 days of paid time off that can be used for vacation or sick leave.
-The Philippines has 2 types of holidays — regular and special non-working days.
-Employees get paid time off for regular holidays and non-paid time off for special non-working days.
+For example, covered rank-and-file employees generally receive 5 days of paid Service Incentive Leave after at least 1 year of service.
+This can be used for vacation or sick leave, unless a more favorable leave benefit applies.
+The Philippines has 2 types of holidays, regular holidays and special non-working days.
+Employees generally receive paid time off for unworked regular holidays if they worked or were on approved paid leave on the preceding workday.
+Special non-working days are generally unpaid if not worked.

 Philippines benefits management